TERMS & CONDITIONS

 Personal data will be protected against unauthorised or unlawful processing and against accidental loss, destruction or damage.
 All appropriate technical and organisational security measures will be used to ensure the protection of personal data.

-UDO will not provide or share your personal data with third parties.
+UDO will not provide or share your personal data with third parties, including Google.
 Any information about third parties’ products or services will be provided to you by UDO in the event that you have indicated you are prepared to accept such information.

 You have the right to receive information in relation to the identity of the data controller whether or not your personal data is being processed and if so the nature and purposes of that processing.
 You will receive information about any personal data breach that is likely to result in a high risk to your rights and freedoms.